percona/percona-backup-mongodb/doc/source/configuration-options.rst

    :type: int
    :default: 10

    The number of workers that add the documents to buffer.

+.. option:: preserveUUID
+   :type: bool
+   :default: false

+   Preserve collection UUID from backup source.

 .. include:: .res/replace.txt